SteiningerSebastian/SteiningerScripts/LLM Prompting Foundations for Responsible Use.md

 - **Enhancing Efficiency:** Good prompts reduce the need for extensive post-processing or regeneration, saving time and resources.
 You get closer to the desired output on the first try.
 - **Adapting to Specific Tasks:** Whether you need a summary, a translation, a piece of code, or a creative story, prompt engineering enables you to tailor the LLM's general capabilities to perform highly specific tasks.

-In essence, prompt engineering is the interface between human intention and LLM capability.
+In essence, **prompt engineering is the interface between human intention and LLM capability**.
 It's the skill that translates your needs into instructions an LLM can effectively act upon.
 ## Basic Prompting Principles
-While prompt engineering can become quite sophisticated, it's built upon a few fundamental principles that should always guide your initial attempts.
+While prompt engineering can become quite sophisticated, it's built upon a **few fundamental principles** that should always guide your initial attempts.
 These principles aim to make your intentions as clear and unambiguous as possible to the LLM.
 ### Clarity and Specificity
-This is arguably the most important principle: **be clear and specific in your instructions.** Ambiguity is the enemy of good LLM output.
+This is arguably the **most important principle**: **be clear and specific in your instructions.** **Ambiguity is the enemy** of good LLM output.
 The more precise you are, the less room the LLM has to misinterpret your request or wander off-topic.
 - **Avoid Vague Language:** Instead of "Write something about dogs," try "Write a 200-word blog post about the benefits of owning a golden retriever for first-time pet owners."
 - **Define the Task Explicitly:** Don't assume the LLM knows what you want.
 Clearly state the action you want it to perform (e.g., "Summarize," "Explain," "Generate," "Translate," "Critique").
 - **Specify Constraints:** Include details like length (e.g., "exactly 100 words," "a short paragraph"), format (e.g., "bullet points," "JSON," "a formal letter"), or specific keywords to include/exclude.
 - **Provide Context:** Give the LLM all necessary background information.
 If you're referring to a previous piece of text, include it directly or reference it clearly.

 **Example of improved clarity:**
 - **Bad:** "Tell me about cars."
 - **Good:** "Provide a brief history of the Ford Model T, focusing on its impact on the automotive industry in the early 20th century, in approximately three paragraphs."
 ### Conciseness
-While specificity is key, **conciseness means saying what you need to say without unnecessary words or phrases.** Overly verbose prompts can dilute your main instruction or introduce irrelevant context, potentially confusing the LLM.
+While specificity is key, conciseness means **saying what you need to say without unnecessary words or phrases.** Overly verbose prompts can dilute your main instruction or introduce irrelevant context, potentially confusing the LLM.
 - **Get Straight to the Point:** Eliminate filler words or redundant sentences.
 - **Use Active Voice:** It's more direct and uses fewer words.
 - **Prioritize Essential Information:** Include only the details that are crucial for the LLM to understand and execute the task.